open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 ### Batch delivering

-Given is a process P, that publishes two messages to a queue Q on messaging system MS, and a process C, which gets both of them delivered in one batch (Span Recv1) and processes each message separately.
+Given is a publisher that publishes two messages to a topic "Q" on Kafka, and a consumer which gets both messages delivered in one batch.

 Since a span can only have one parent, the `deliver` span will have no parent and will be correlated with the producing spans using links.